zkrising/tachi-beatoraja-ir/README.md

 - Copy the relevant build of `beatoraja.jar` into `external/beatoraja.jar`.
 - Set the TCHIR_HOME, TCHIR_NAME and TCHR_BASE_URL environment variables to what they need to be.
 - Use `mvn compile assembly:single`.
 This will compile it into a single transferable `.jar` file.

+## Acknowledgements

+The baseline for this implementation was provided by [Seraphin-](https://github.com/Seraphin-).